edinburgh-napier/set09121/labs/lab1/build_setup.md

 ### Creating the Solution, with CMake
 If you are unfamiliar with CMake UI; Follow [This guide](https://github.com/edinburgh-napier/aux_guides/blob/master/cmake_guide.pdf)

+Make sure you have installed the C++ packages mentioned above, and that you pick Visual Studio 16 2019.
+You can leave the other settings alone.

 {:class="important"}
 **Oi!
 Stop there!
 Go and actually read the guide before you move on!**